nus-cs2103-AY2324S2/ip/docs/README.md

 The order of the `[DateFormats]` and `[TimeFormats]` does not matter as long as a space between them to differentiate the two

-> If your [DateTimeFormat] is invalid, Plato will store them as normal strings instead ,this is to support a wider variety fo users,
+> If your [DateTimeFormat] is invalid, Plato will store them as normal strings instead ,this is to support a wider variety of users.
-> this will affect the Query:view command later
+> This will affect the Query:view command later.

 Usage:
 ```